CynicalMouse/Integrated-Project-One/README.md

   - Enemy which spawns projectile
   - Projectiles move towards player's location when it spawns
   - Projectile destroyed upon collision with anything
+  - Speed of and time between projectiles configurable in editor

 ## Curent Features
 - Basic Movement